kyouko-taiga/swift-thoughts/tutorial/01_constants_variables_and_types.md

 ```

 Constants are declared with the keyword `let`.
-Unlike variables, it is not possible to assign a value to a constant after its initialization:
+Unlike variables, it is not possible to assign a value to a constant after its initialization.

 ```swift
 let pokemonSpecie = "Bulbasaur"